vikrantmehta123/iitm-pdsa-leet-code/Graphs-BFS, DFS, Topological Sorting/Questions.md

 ## 4. [Snakes and Ladders](https://leetcode.com/problems/snakes-and-ladders/description/)

+🎯 Understanding the Test Cases:

+**Test Case 1:**

 ### 4.1 Using BFS

+📚 *Problem Overview:*

-We are given a board with $n^2$ cells.
-From any particular cell, there can be at maximum only six moves.
-Can we convert this structure into a graph?
+We have a board with $n^2$ cells, and from any cell, we can make up to 6 possible moves.
+Can we turn this into a graph?
+Yes!
+Here's how:

-For example, in the first test case, assume we are at cell $1$.
+1. Start at cell 1.

-The next possible moves are: $15, 3, 4, 5, 6, 7$ because $2$ has a ladder to $15$.
+2. We can roll a dice and move to next six cells.
+In the first test cases, the next possible moves are: 15, 3, 4, 5, 6, 7 (because cell 2 has a ladder to 15).
+If cell has $-1$ value, then it's an empty cell.
+But if it has a different value, then it is either a snake or a ladder.
-From cell $1$, we can make each of the next possible moves as an edge.
+3. Each possible move from a cell is an edge in our graph.

-The task is to find the least number of moves required to reach $n^2$ starting from $1$.
-Can you identify what type of a problem this is and which algorithm we can use for this problem?
+4. once we have the graph, We need to find the least number of moves required to go from cell 1 to cell $n^2$.
+This is a **shortest path** problem where there are no weights on the edges- we can use *Breadth-First Search (BFS)*.

-It's a shortest path problem without edge weights.
-The algorithm that we can use for this problem is BFS.

-Pseudocode:
+*Pseudocode:*
 - We first need to convert the board into a graph.
     - For every cell, check the next six cells.
         - If the cell has a ladder or a snake, then we need to find out where the ladder ends which is given in cell: ```board[row][col]```